Configure Azure CDN as Reverse Proxy

 To set up Azure CDN as a reverse proxy, an Azure CDN Premium plan is required.

-Complete the steps on Configure Custom Domains with Self-Managed Certificates if you haven't already.
+Configure Custom Domains with Self-Managed Certificates if you haven't already.
 Make note of the Origin Domain Name and cname-api-key values since you'll need these later.

 Login to the Azure Portal.

 Create a new Azure CDN endpoint using the CDN Profile you just created.
 For the CDN endpoint settings, use the following values:

 Setting Value Name We recommend naming your CDN endpoint like your custom domain name, replacing dots with dashes.
 For example: login-mydomain-com.azureedge.net.
 Origin type Select Custom Origin Origin hostname Enter

 YOUR_TENANT.<CUSTOM_DOMAIN_ID>.edge.tenants.auth0.com, making sure to replace